Paphos International Airport: Facilities

 Passenger facilities include 28 check-in desks, one special baggage check-in, seven gates, 22 aircraft stands, a bank, restaurants, cafeterias, bars, a duty-free shop, and a gift shop.
 Other facilities include a tourist help desk, car rental, first aid, a baby/parent room, and disabled access facilities.
 Refrigerated storage, health officials, and X-ray equipment are among some of the facilities provided for cargo.
 Furthermore, loading platforms and forklifts are also available.

 Andreas Papandreou airbase

 The airport is also an asset of the Cyprus National Guard, serving as a military air force base under the call sign 'Andreas Papandreou'.
-Located on the north-eastern part of the airport, it is considered the most south-eastern European air force base component of various EU air forces, as well as a safe base for humanitarian and emergency purposes for other countries.
+Located on the north-eastern part of the airport, it is considered the most southeastern European air force base component of various EU air forces, as well as a safe base for humanitarian and emergency purposes for other countries.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights to and from Paphos: